Portuguese Heritage

 We’re publishing the names of these individuals on this website to invite descendants, families, and community members to take part in this shared journey.
 If you recognize a name or have access to family records, oral histories, or documents that might fill in the blanks, we encourage you to share them with us.

-As part of our outreach, our team will also be visiting Oʻahu, Maui, and Kauaʻi to present this research in person.
-Each event will include a genealogy session and a special Oral History performance by Jacqueline Pualani Johnson—bringing to life the voices and stories of our ancestors.
+ʻi Island will also be visiting the Islands of Oʻahu, Maui, and Kauaʻi to present this research in person.
+Each event will include a Genealogy & Talk Story session and a special Living History performance by Jacqueline Pualani Johnson and her performers—bringing to life the voices and stories of our ancestors.

 Together, we can preserve and honor the legacy of Portuguese immigrants in Hawaiʻi.